- 1/30/21. Article/link cleanup. Added some images.

 - Musical Fidelity’s V-DAC II and V-CAN II

 A heavy set of headphones with a crystal clear sound.
 Pricey.
 Comfortable.
 Needs beefy amplification to truly shine.

 Thoughts from Stu’s notepad

-- Comes with 2 detachable cables: A balanced 4 pin XLR cable, a 1/4″ cable with 3.5mm adapter, a quality hard case, and a 3 year warranty.
+- Comes with 2 detachable cables: A balanced 4 pin XLR cable, a 1/4″ cable with a 3.5mm adapter, a quality hard case, and a 3-year warranty.
 There’s also a small kit to take care of the wood, which includes a soft cloth, and some lemon wax to shine these babies up.
 What is XLR?

 Similarities & Differences

 - Both use lambskin leather for their ear padding.

 - Both of the headphones are at about the same comfort level.